Multi-objective Evolution of Heuristic Using Large Language Model: Experiments

 \subsubsection{Environments}

 To ensure fairness and consistency, all experiments in this study were conducted on a computer equipped with an Intel Core i7-11700 processor and 32GB of memory.
-GPT3.5-turbo is employed as the per-trained LLM.
+GPT3.5-turbo is employed as the per-trained LLM, with each experiment repeated three times to ensure the robustness and reliability of the results.